testfairy/docs/docs/03_Android/01_Integrating_Android_SDK.md

 The wifi signal will be tracked.

 ## File Size

-The size of the SDK is 302KB
+The size of the SDK is less than 250KB.

 <br><br>
 Maybe you want to read also [Manual integration with Eclipse and Ant](http://docs.testfairy.com/Android/Manual_integration_with_Eclipse_and_Ant.html).